We all want to discover how to live a happy life. I’ve been in pursuit of a happy life for as long as I can remember.

 This doesn’t mean you become obsessed with learning to listen to your inner GPS so you never make mistakes.

-No, it simply means you begin paying attention to what you find interesting.
-What do you feel inclined to do?
+It simply means you pay attention to what you find interesting.
+What is life bringing you, and what feels magnetic?

 No thing, no person, and no accomplishment will make you happy.
 I say this not to depress you, but to free you.